Discontinuous shear thickening of a moderately dense inertial suspension of hydrodynamically interacting frictionless soft particles: Acknowledgements

-{\it Acknowledgements.}--- The authors thank Takeshi Kawasaki, Takashi Uneyama, Michio Otsuki, and Pradipto for their helpful comments.
-This research was partially supported by Grants-in-Aid from MEXT for Scientific Research (Grant Nos.~\href{https://kaken.nii.ac.jp/grant/KAKENHI-PROJECT-20K14428}{JP20K14428} and \href{https://kaken.nii.ac.jp/grant/KAKENHI-PROJECT-21H01006/}{JP21H01006}).
+The authors thank Takeshi Kawasaki, Takashi Uneyama, Michio Otsuki, and Pradipto for their helpful comments.
+This research was partially supported by Grants-in-Aid from MEXT for Scientific Research (Grants No.~\href{https://kaken.nii.ac.jp/grant/KAKENHI-PROJECT-20K14428}{JP20K14428}, No.~\href{https://kaken.nii.ac.jp/grant/KAKENHI-PROJECT-21H01006}{JP21H01006}, No.~\href{https://kaken.nii.ac.jp/grant/KAKENHI-PROJECT-24K06974}{JP24K06974}, and No.~\href{https://kaken.nii.ac.jp/grant/KAKENHI-PROJECT-24K07193/}{JP24K07193}).
+H.H. was also supported by the Kyoto University Foundation.
+The authors thank YITP activity YITP-X-21-13.